chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 **The Evolution Story**: Aave didn't start this sophisticated.
 Version 1 introduced the basic concept of pooled lending with interest-bearing tokens and pioneered flash loans (more on those later).
 Version 2 added debt tokenization and collateral swaps.
 Version 3 brought isolation modes for risky assets and efficiency modes for correlated assets like stablecoins.

 **The V4 Revolution**: The forthcoming V4 represents a fundamental redesign.
-Instead of separate pools for each market, Aave is moving to a **Unified Liquidity Layer**—imagine a central treasury that all markets can draw from, but with specialized risk controls (called "Spokes") for each asset type.
+Instead of separate pools for each market, Aave is moving to a **Unified Liquidity Layer** with a central **Liquidity Hub** and asset‑specific **Spokes**—imagine a central treasury that all markets can draw from, with specialized risk controls per asset type.
 This design dramatically improves capital efficiency while maintaining safety through compartmentalized risk management.
+As with any modular design, custom Spokes introduce code‑specific risk on top of the shared Hub.

-Aave also issues **GHO**, its own over-collateralized stablecoin, turning the protocol into both a lending platform and a monetary system.
+Aave also issues **GHO**, its own over-collateralized stablecoin (live today), turning the protocol into both a lending platform and a monetary system.

 **Why This Matters**: Aave's evolution illustrates a key theme in DeFi—the constant push toward capital efficiency while managing risk.
 Each version solved real problems users faced, from capital fragmentation to gas costs to risk isolation.